SebastienDaniel/relational-json/README.md

 Tables can extend a parent table, which means that each object from the child table will have a prototype object from the parent table.
 The **extends** property is an object containing the following properties:
 - **table**: the parent table name
-- **local**: the local field (*child table*) used for the relation. (*equivalent to a foreign key (FK) field in SQL*)
+- **local**: the local field (*child table*) used for the relation. (*equivalent to a foreign key (FK) field in SQL*).
+This must be the table's primary key (PK).
-- **foreign**: the parent table field used for the relation. *usually the PK of the foreign table*
+- **foreign**: the parent table field used for the relation. *usually the PK of the foreign table*.
+This must be the table's primary key (PK).

 When a table extends another, the child object cannot exist without the parent object.
 When you POST on a child table, relational-json will try two things:
-- If the parent table contains an entry with a PK value equal to value of the child's extension field, that parent becomes the child's prototype.
+- If the parent table contains an entry with a PK value equal to the new child's PK value, that parent becomes the child's prototype.
-- If no existing parent is found for a given PK, the parent is created using the provided data. (*This means that you must provide all required fields for all ancestors of a table on POST*)
+- If no existing parent is found for a given PK value, the parent is created using the provided data. (*This means that you must provide all required fields for all ancestors of a table on POST*)

 #### Table extends example
 ```js